goldfish2303/pushNotifForRugplay/README.md

 i remember it is `python script.py` isnt it?
 # How to circumvent ntfy.sh quota
-i estimated that you may exhaute your quota on sending notifs don't worry, just route your server's internet connection through tor network
+i estimated that you may exhaute your quota on sending notifs don't worry, just route your server's internet connection through tor network

 tor network always reset your ip every 15 minutes, so do your quota!